tatablack/dotfiles/README.md

 # Dotfiles
 You've likely seen something like this before.

-`dotfiles` are the heart of a machine's configuration, and it's common to keep them online, both as a backup and a blueprint, to use them for new accounts, or on entirely new machines.
+`dotfiles` lie at the heart of a machine's configuration, and it's common to keep them online, both as a backup and a blueprint, to use them for new accounts, or on entirely new machines, and also because they may be useful to other people.

 This repo assumes usage of the [`chezmoi`](https://www.chezmoi.io/) dotfiles manager; hence the apparently weird naming conventions for certain folders and files.